mustafawardeh/Simple-Market-Interface/README.md

 ## Usage

--Responsive and user-friendly interface.
+- Responsive and user-friendly interface.
--Real-time product search functionality.
+- Real-time product search functionality.
--Customizable filters for colors, price range, and categories.
+- Customizable filters for colors, price range, and categories.
--Company-specific product filtering.
+- Company-specific product filtering.
--State management using Redux Toolkit for efficient data handling.
+- State management using Redux Toolkit for efficient data handling.

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute: